 They are: Plan ahead and prepare, travel and camp on durable surfaces, dispose of waste properly, leave what you find, minimize campfire impacts, respect wildlife, and be considerate of other visitors.

 Question: In which types of situations should you treat an accident victim for shock?

 Accident-related shock, in which the circulatory system fails to maintain adequate blood flow, can create all kinds of issues, including low blood pressure and hyperventilation.

-Which of these items doesn’t need to be in your personal first-aid kid?
+Question: Which of these items do NOT need to be in your personal first-aid kid?

 "Pencil and paper" might seem like an odd item to include, but it may be necessary to log treatments and important info that can be passed along to paramedics.

 Question: Name a way to attract a rescue plane.

 If stranded in the wilderness, your best bet for rescue is often by catching the attention of someone flying by in an airplane.
 But how?

 Answer: Signal fires and smoke, mirror, or symbols.